conceptual documentary

 Since the nineteenth century that past has been deeply influenced by documentary photography; even when its ethos of documenting contemporary life (ie., social criticism) was rejected by the tradition of modernist formalism, which placed such great emphasis on photography as a particular art, where art is understood as a particular medium.
 Hence the phrase art photography.

 Since the 1970s, photographers and writers such as Allan Sekula, Martha Rosler, Susan Sontag and Abigail Solomon-Godeau have been critical about the power of documentary photography to wrest subjects from their political and social milieus.
-Over the last thirty years, documentary photographers’ claims for objectivity and neutrality have been challenged as the product of power, discourse and ideology.
+Over the last thirty years, documentary photographer's positivist claims for objectivity and neutrality have been challenged as the product of power, discourse and ideology.
 The emotive qualities of humanist documentary photography have been reread in terms of a double violence in which the victims of traumatic events also become the victims of the photographers’ and spectators’ voyeuristic gaze.